lino-framework/book/docs/welcome.rst

 Welcome
 =======

-This is the technical documentation about the :term:`Lino framework`.

 The Lino community welcomes both experienced and newbie Python developers.

 Volunteer contributors contact us because they want to